 - In the case of premature termination and solicitation of the temporary staff:

 If before the end of a minimum period of 125 full-time worked Social Security-Days, and without authorization from the temporary employment agency, the client enters into an employment relationship with the temporary worker/employee for that same or for a different position, the client shall pay the temporary employment agency, by way of compensation for loss or damage incurred, an amount equivalent to 20% of the gross annual salary of the temporary worker/employee concerned, with a minimum of 6.500€.
 The aforementioned compensation shall be fixed by mutual agreement between the client and Manpower that the loss or damage, suffered by the temporary employment agency, is based, for example, upon the costs which the client would have to incur for the search, selection and screening of an employee holding the same qualifications, as well as the loss of profit, without prejudice to the right of Manpower to prove that the loss or damage suffered by them exceeds the aforementioned compensation.
-The client shall also be liable to pay this compensation if the temporary staff, upon termination of the temporary employment agreement, enters into an employment relationship with the client as long as a period of 125 full-time worked social security-days, has not yet expired between the first day of the temporary employment and the first day of the employment relationship with the temporary staff.
+The client shall also be liable to pay this compensation if the temporary staff, upon termination of the temporary employment agreement or within 6 months following the end of the latest temporary labor agreement, enters into an employment relationship with the client as long as a period of 125 full-time worked social security-days, has not yet expired between the first day of the temporary employment and the first day of the employment relationship with the temporary staff.
 The client undertakes to inform the temporary employment agency in advance and in writing of their intention to enter into an employment relationship with the temporary staff.

 Entering into an employment relationship with the temporary staff shall mean:

 – The client entering into an employment relationship with the temporary staff;

 – Allowing the temporary staff to be supplied to the client by a third party (e.g. another temporary employment agency);